Peyton-Cysewski/reading-notes-401/reading-18.md

 # Testing and Swagger

 ## Swagger
 Although its not necessarily representative of its namesake's definition, it definitely has some.
-Swagger, more preferably known as OpenAPI, is a tool that allows humans and computers to understand the capabilites of a service without direct access it.
-It specifies the capabilites of your API and how to access it with HTTP.
+Swagger, more preferably known as OpenAPI, is a tool that allows humans and computers to understand the capabilities of a service without direct access it.
+It specifies the capabilities of your API and how to access it with HTTP.
 Swagger also comes with a component called SwaggerUI that creates and easily digestible view that allows for easy access and testing of the API.

 ## Unit Testing in ASP.NET Core